splash-networks/admin-panel-doc/docs/portals/mikrotik.md

 ```
 Business Name: name of the venue which will be displayed on top of the portal
-Redirect URL: the URL a user is redirected to after succesful portal authorization
+Redirect URL: the URL a user is redirected to after successful portal authorization
 Expiry: the time in days after which a repeat user will have to enter their data again on the portal
 ```